 Where did the fellowship enable you to travel?
 Who did it enable you to visit and learn from?

 Through this fellowship, I have been able to travel to the United Kingdom to study in this program, which is unavailable in Australia.
 As part of the program, students travel to various institutions and exhibitions around the UK to view book conservation in action.
 We have visited many institutions in London, including the National Archives, Lambeth Palace, The British Library and others.
 We have also visited the Royal Pavilion at Brighton, and this year will be going on a week-long study tour to the Netherlands.
 Recently I completed six weeks of work experience at the Notarial Archives in Malta.
 This gave me experience working with a unique and valuable collection of documents in a setting quite different to what I am used to in Australia.
 Due to the climate and limited resources, conservators there use different materials than I am used to, but there are also many similarities in their working practices.
 This experience broadened my knowledge base, and I learned new techniques and skills that I will bring back to share with fellow students and colleagues.

 What skills have you developed as a result of this Fellowship/what did you learn?

 Although my learning experience is still ongoing, the first year of my studies in the UK has vastly expanded my knowledge of book conservation.
-The opportunity to focus solely on practice and research has allowed me to finely hone my skills and to refine my techniques both in bench work and research which will allow me a wider and more varied approach to treatment of cultural collections in Australia.
+The opportunity to focus solely on practice and research has allowed me to finely hone my skills and refine my techniques both in bench work and research, which will allow me a wider and more varied approach to the treatment of cultural collections in Australia.

 How have you shared your learnings with others?